Stewart's Shops: Establishment (1945–1959, The first generation of Dakes)

-Expansion (1959-2003, The second generation of Dakes)
+Expansion (1959–2003, The second generation of Dakes)

 The younger Dake took over the company from his uncle in 1959 and the following year brought his brother, William "Bill" Dake, in.
 The holder of a graduate degree in engineering from Cornell University, William was able to solve some production problems at the dairy, and as a result it began running at a profit.
 Over the course of the 1960s, the new Dake brothers turned the company into one of the East's largest private dairies.

 Charlie Dake died of cancer in 1978, leaving Bill to carry on the business.
 In 1984, Bill's son, Gary, joined the company, and Bill began training him to take over.
 A decade later, the company built a new dairy facility and bought the Bonfare chain, adding 40 stores at a single stroke.
 In the late 1990s, it began aggressively expanding out of its base in the Capital District, pushing south into the mid-Hudson Valley for the first time.

-Current (2003-, The third generation of Dakes)
+Current (2003–present, the third generation of Dakes)

 In 2003 Gary became president of the company, while his father became chairman.
 Gary is the third generation of Dakes to helm the company.
-The Dake family are not the only owners of Stewart's shops: the company has long believed in employee ownership and nearly 40% of its stock is held by employees through the Employee Stock Ownership Plan (ESOP), known as "Profit Sharing."
+The Dake family are not the only owners of Stewart's Shops: the company has long believed in employee ownership and nearly 40% of its stock is held by employees through the Employee Stock Ownership Plan (ESOP), known as "Profit Sharing."
 Employees who work more than 1,000 hours a year become eligible for this kind of stock.
-For 2017, the company is said to have contributed $11 million to it.
-The ESOP plan has resulted in 174 employees owning $1 million dollars of company stock.
+In 2017, the company is said to have contributed $11 million to it.
+The ESOP plan has resulted in 174 employees owning $1 million of company stock.
 The ESOP plan empowers its workers, allowing them to be part of the bigger picture.
-Long term employees of Stewart's shops have gained wealth due to the company's unique business model.
-However, ESOP plans have been criticized since they are legally limited by what someone believes is a "fair market value," meaning employees cannot sell their stock at prices above this specified value.
+Long term employees of Stewart's Shops have gained wealth due to the company's unique business model.
+However, ESOP plans have been criticized since they are legally limited by what someone believes is a "fair market value", meaning employees cannot sell their stock at prices above this specified value.

+In December 2024, Stewart's Shops acquired the Jolley brand of convenience stores, allowing the company to expand its reach into New Hampshire.

+In June 2025, Chad Kiesow was appointed president, the first person in that role outside the Dake family in its history.
+At the time, it was announced that previous president Gary Dake would stay on as chief executive officer.